bedohossam22/Stock-assiegment/README.md

 ## Deployment

 1. Deploy the project on vercel by selecting your github project name .
-2. Ensure your environment variables are configured on your hosting platform (e.g., Vercel for frontend, another service like Render for backend).
+2. Ensure your environment variables are configured on your hosting platform (e.g., Vercel or netlify)

 ## Live Demo
 Vercel :- https://stock-assiegment.vercel.app/